If you got here via a site search, click Expand All before doing a ctrl-f search.

 Will it make me psychic?

 It depends on what you mean by the word.
-All people have psychic or clairvoyant gifts, but some have them closer to the surface.
+All people have psychic or clairvoyant faculties, but some have them closer to the surface.
 Studies within a contacted Mystery school such as Servants of the Light will strengthen the links between the various levels of your being, and this in itself tends to bring these hidden faculties closer to the surface.
 The results vary greatly with each person.
 We do not guarantee that our students develop into fully-fledged psychics or clairvoyants.
 However, many do develop an increased awareness of the hidden levels of existence.
 Others may find it takes longer, and in some the psychic abilities are too deeply buried in the psyche.

 I'm already psychic, how will it affect me?